-Triton's academic and student services and programs are listed below.
+Below are Triton's academic and student services and programs.
 Within each area are certain departments and/or programs or services.
-Credit courses are generally in the schools of Arts and Sciences, Business and Technology, or Health Careers and Public Services while the School of Continuing Education generally offers professional development and personal enrichment courses ("C" courses).
+Credit courses are generally offered in the schools of Arts and Sciences, Business and Technology, or Health Careers and Public Services, while the School of Continuing Education generally offers professional development and personal enrichment courses ("C" courses).